 As for the state of confusion and bulging dorm room on moving day, avoid this by contacting your roommates ahead of time to see who is bringing what (furniture, electronic equipment, recreational items).
 Contact the college to determine the size of the room, what furnishings are provided and number of electrical outlets.
 Wait to bring seasonal items such as winter clothes and skis until holiday breaks to avoid overcrowding.

 And remember, you aren’t the only one who is homesick, disoriented, or undergoing roommate conflict.
 There is help available, so seek it through your RA, housing coordinator, or better yet, your roommates!
+And if you want to talk about it confidentially, you can also fill in the form below after clicking on the contact tab to have one our mentors contact you.

 This article was written by: Issues I FacePhoto Credit: Matheus Ferrero